 Businesses in the transport industry will benefit directly from access to a skilled workforce, supported by higher and further education institutions.
 This includes benefitting from skill development in new areas such as zero emission transport, electric vehicles, hydrogen powered vehicles.
-Other elements of the action include supporting people into work in the sector through apprenticeships and supporting upskilling through grants for training.
+However, the economic shock of the COVID-19 pandemic coupled with the impact of exit from the European Union on the availability of EU drivers have significantly altered the logistics workforce across the UK.